oupashabangu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-head -n 3 iacta | tail -n 1 display the third line echo "Best School" > "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)' ls -la > ls_cwd_content writes into a file
+head -n 3 iacta | tail -n 1 display the third line echo "Best School" > "\*\\'"Best School"\'\\*$\?\*\*\*\*\*:)' ls -la > ls_cwd_content writes into a file tail -1 iacta ?? iacta script that dupulicates the last line of the file